-- a) The nature of the work concerned makes it essential for one or more people engaged in the enterprise to live at, or very close to, the site of their work; - b) The functional need could not be fulfilled by another existing dwelling on the unit, or any other existing accommodation in the area which is suitable and available for occupation by the workers concerned; - no other dwellings either on or closely connected to the holding/enterprise have been sold separately or in some way alienated from the holding/ enterprise; - d) the size of the proposed dwelling would not result in a total habitable floorspace exceeding 100 square metres; and - e) where practicable and appropriate first consideration has been given to the conversion of an existing building under the terms of Policy DP49.
+- a) The nature of the work concerned makes it essential for one or more people engaged in the enterprise to live at, or very close to, their place of work; - b) The functional need could not be fulfilled by another existing dwelling on the unit, or any other existing accommodation in the area which is suitable and available for occupation by the workers concerned; - no other dwellings either on or closely connected to the holding/enterprise have been sold separately or in some way alienated from the holding/ enterprise; - d) the size of the proposed dwelling would not result in the maximum total internal habitable floor area exceeding 100 square metres; and - e) where practicable and appropriate, first consideration has been given to the conversion of an existing building under Policy DP49.

-Where evidence of the financial soundness and future sustainability of the holding/enterprise appears inconclusive, consideration may be given to permitting a caravan or other temporary accommodation for a limited period in order to provide time for the viability of the holding / enterprise to be proven.
+Where evidence of the financial soundness and future sustainability of the holding/enterprise appears inconclusive, consideration may be given to permitting a caravan or other temporary accommodation for a limited period in order to provide time for the viability of the enterprise to be proven.